-Third, the topic of the bachelor’s thesis has to relate to one of the Institute’s current research areas.
+Third, the topic of the bachelor’s thesis has to relate to one of the Institute’s current research groups.

-If a student fulfills all of the three requirements mentioned above, he or she may submit a research proposal to the Institute’s bachelor’s theses coordinator, Michael Soder.
+If a student fulfills all of the three requirements mentioned above, he or she may submit a research proposal to the Institute’s bachelor’s theses coordinator.
 The proposal should be 3-5 pages long and cover the following elements:

 Suggested paper outline

-The research proposal has to be submitted via email to Michael Soder.
+The research proposal has to be submitted via email.
 Once the research proposal is accepted by the coordinator, the student will be allocated to a supervisor.
 Acceptance and allocation also depend on the free capacities of the available supervisors.

 Bachelor’s theses may be written in English or German.